Please note The Blackford Trust is now closed - this page is retained for purely historic interest

 it democratically involves members of its community in the governance of the organisation, by involving employees/volunteers/staff and/or other stakeholders in a structured way

 it is an independent organisation accountable to a defined constituency and the wider community

-Five of our existing partners have a "social enterprise" focus in their work :
+Seven of our partners have had a "social enterprise" focus in their work :

-Autism Initiatives - our investment supports their development of a horticulture-based training and employment scheme for autistic people in Edinburgh and the Lothians.
-At the site at the Hermitage Golf Course, they will also be operating a cafe.
+Autism Initiatives - our investment has supported their development of a horticulture-based training and employment scheme for autistic people in Edinburgh and the Lothians.
+At the site at the Hermitage Golf Course, they also operate a cafe.
 And AIS has already opened The Gallery on the Corner in Edinburgh, which fully represents and supports inclusive artwork produced by artists who have a physical or mental health condition or those from a disadvantaged background.
 For more information, see their partner page and the link given there to the AIS website.

-Diaosu, Dundee - our investment supports this community arts company in their development of a youth programme aimed at 16-24 year olds in the city.
+Diaosu, Dundee - our three awards supported this community arts company in their development of a youth programme aimed at 16-24 year olds in the city.
 This will include the opportunity for young people go into business selling their artwork.
 For more information, see their partner page.

-Global Heritage Fund, Pingyao city - our two investments are supporting training for skilled craftspeople and artisans to pass on and preserve the traditional craft of woodblock printing, part of Pingyao's unique living heritage.
-Older experienced craftspeople are training the next generation in these ancient skills.
-The team at Pingyao is already working on the development of new markets, at home and abroad, for their products.
+Global Heritage Fund, Pingyao city - our two investments supported training for skilled craftspeople and artisans to pass on and preserve the traditional craft of woodblock printing, part of Pingyao's unique living heritage.
+Older experienced craftspeople trained the next generation in these ancient skills.
+The team at Pingyao works to develop of new markets, at home and abroad, for their products.
 For more information, see their partner page and the links given there to GHF websites.

 In addition, several other partners have well-developed trading operations to support their work, while others are developing "social enterprise" projects for the future.